Best iPhone 2019: Which Apple phone is worth your money?

 - No headphone jack

-The iPhone 7 Plus may be a couple of year’s old but it remains a decent phone, especially when you consider the discounted price.
+The iPhone 7 Plus may now be a few years old but it remains a decent phone, especially when you consider the discounted price.
 It was the first iPhone to have two camera sensors on the back, with the second acting as a telephoto lens.
 The main 12-megapixel sensor still takes better shots, because it has a wider f/1.7 aperture and optical image stabilisation.
 The secondary sensor works with the phone’s Portrait Mode to give a nice bokeh (background blur) effect around your subject.

 The iPhone 7 Plus also benefits from an improved 1080p display (compared to the 6 Plus) that sits at 5.5-inches.
 This isn’t huge when compared to the competition but it still makes the 7 Plus a big phone.

 The rest of the specs are similar to the smaller iPhone 7: the A10 Fusion CPU, 32GB of base storage and upgradable to iOS 12.

 - Compact size